-strength competitor skill race glory significance health

-1. Apple is winning for a very simple reason - it is making terrific products that no other can match.

-2. Athletes use their____to achieve athletic objectives e.g. sprinting a 10.0 second 100 meters.
+strength competitor skill race glory significance health 1.
+Apple is winning for a very simple reason - it is making terrific products that no othercan match.
+2. Athletes use their to achieve athletic objectives e.g. sprinting a 10.0 second 100 meters.
 3. A vote of the top sports requiring has the obvious sport of weightlifting ranked highest.

-4. The competitors in a try to complete a given task in the shortest amount of time.
+4. The competitors in a 5. try to complete a given task in 6 amount of time. the shortest whatsoever.

-5. Greece reached the height of its and power in the 5th century B.C.

-6. Ancient Egyptians regarded the heart as the center of intelligence and emotion, and believed the brain to have no____whatsoever.
+- 6. Greece reached the height of its and power in the 5th century B.C. - 7.
+Ancient Egyptians regarded the heart as the center of intelligence andemotion, and believed the brain to have no

-7. We even have insurance.
+8. We even have insurance.